LeducH/website/content/en/docs/tutorials/acme/ingress.md

 ```

 Also create a production issuer and deploy it.
 As with the staging issuer, you
 will need to update this example and add in your own email address.
+According to the [new requirements](https://cert-manager.io/docs/configuration/acme/#use-an-alternative-certificate-chain) the field `preferredChain` must be set.

 {{% include file="../example/production-issuer.yaml" language="yaml" %}}